elmo128/Arma3-ScriptSplitter/README.md

-Additional manual tasks must be perfomed to make the newly created functions library work, eg. registering it in description.ext, checking if all functions have been extracted, adding pre-/postinit, filepath (file=) etc.
+Additional manual tasks must be perfomed to make the newly created functions library work, eg. registering it in description.ext, checking if all functions have been extracted, adding additional parameters like pre-/postinit, filepath (file=), etc.

 Further reading:
 https://community.bistudio.com/wiki/Arma_3:_Functions_Library